marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Capstone - Project#3 Azure Machine Learning Engineer/README.md

 ### Dataset
 In many areas with high poverty rates, there are hospitals with basic equipment.
 Patients are treated for very common ailments such as heart attacks, but many times doctors cannot help them due to lack of equipment.
 Thus this solution can help clinicians to predict in time whether a person is at risk of developing heart failure and thus provide treatment in a timely manner.
 That's why I chose the Kaggle Cardiovascular Disease Dataset.
 The Heart Failure Prediction Dataset is a Kaggle dataset that contains health history of some people.
 And a group of them had a Heart Failure Prediction.
 So using this dataset, we can train a model to predict whether a person might have a Heart Failure Prediction.
 This data comes from hospital records, but the original source is not available.

+12 clinical features:

+- age: age of the patient (years)
+- anaemia: decrease of red blood cells or hemoglobin (boolean)
+- high blood pressure: if the patient has hypertension (boolean)
+- creatinine phosphokinase (CPK): level of the CPK enzyme in the blood (mcg/L)
+- diabetes: if the patient has diabetes (boolean)
+- ejection fraction: percentage of blood leaving the heart at each contraction (percentage)
+- platelets: platelets in the blood (kiloplatelets/mL)
+- sex: woman or man (binary)
+- serum creatinine: level of serum creatinine in the blood (mg/dL)
+- serum sodium: level of serum sodium in the blood (mEq/L)
+- smoking: if the patient smokes or not (boolean)
+- time: follow-up period (days)

+### Task

+In this project, we will predict the death prediction or Heart failure rate with the help of 12 attributes provided in the dataset.
+The target ("DEATH_EVENT") column with values of 1 means person will suffer from heart failure and 0 means no heart failure.

 ![dataset](./Shortcat/datset.PNG)